WebDaD/amelie/README.md

 ### Server
 A Registry must support the following Paths
-* POST /server (body: api-endpoint, identifier) - Add a new Endpoint
+* POST /server (body: api-endpoint, identifier) - Add a new endpoint
 * ...

 ### Clients